Hans-Herbert Kögler

-Hans-Herbert Kögler (born January 13, 1960, in Darmstadt) is a German-American philosopher.
+Hans-Herbert Kögler (born January 13, 1960) is a German-American philosopher.

 Biography

-1960 born in Darmstadt.
-After finishing the Viktoriaschule in Darmstadt, Kögler studied in Frankfurt philosophy, history of art, and sociology of education.
-He was supported by the Studienstiftung des Deutschen Volkes (National German Fellowship Foundation) for a doctoral fellowship as well as a one-year USA-stipend.
-He completed his doctoral dissertation 1991 under the direction of Jürgen Habermas.
-During this work he already opened his European point of view to philosophical discussion in the United States with academic stays at Northwestern University (T. McCarthy), The New School (R. Bernstein), and Berkeley (H. Dreyfus).
-After returning to Frankfurt to complete his PhD, he began his US teaching career in 1991—first as an assistant professor at the University of Illinois at Urbana-Champaign, then following a call to the University of North Florida, Jacksonville.
-He received two NEH faculty fellowships (1997 Boston University, 2000 University of Arizona, Tucson).
-In 2007/2008 he became the UNF Philosophy Department Chair (until 2015) and Full Professor.
-All the years in the States he maintained academic contacts to Europe, first to the Austrian Alpen-Adria-Universität in Klagenfurt, where he was teaching as a guest professor (2004; 2006, 2010, since 2014 regularly), also to Prague (2003).
+Kögler was born in Darmstadt in 1960.
+After finishing the Viktoriaschule in his home city, he studied philosophy, history of art, and sociology of education at the Goethe University Frankfurt.
+He received a German National Scholarship Foundation Fellowship for his doctoral studies, as well as a one-year award for study in the United States, visiting Thomas A. McCarthy at the Northwestern University, Richard J. Bernstein at The New School for Social Research, and Hubert Dreyfus at the University of California, Berkeley.
+He completed both his master's dissertation in 1986 and his doctoral dissertation in 1991 under the supervision of Jürgen Habermas in Frankfurt.

+He returned to the US and began his teaching career in 1991—first as an assistant professor at the University of Illinois at Urbana-Champaign, then at the University of North Florida in Jacksonville.
+He received two National Endowment for the Humanities faculty fellowships (Boston University 1997, University of Arizona in Tucson 2000).
+In 2007/2008 he became the UNF Philosophy Department chair (until 2015) and full professor.
+He maintained academic contacts with Europe, in particular with the University of Klagenfurt in Austria, where he has taught as a visiting professor (2004; 2006, 2010, since 2014 regularly), and with Prague (visiting position 2003).